 - 1. Place ancho chiles in a small saucepan.
 Cover with water; bring to a boil.
 Remove from heat; cover and let stand 20 minutes.
 Drain well.
 Remove stems, seeds, and membranes from chiles; discard.
 Place chiles in a medium bowl.

 - 2. Preheat broiler.

 - 3. Cut bell peppers in half lengthwise; discard seeds and membranes.
 Place pepper halves, skin sides up, on a foil-lined baking sheet; flatten with hand.
 Broil 10 minutes or until blackened.
-Place in a zip-top plastic bag; seal.
+Place in a paper bag; fold to close tightly.
 Let stand for 15 minutes.
 Peel and cut into 2-inch pieces.
 Add bell peppers to chiles.

 - 4. Reduce oven temperature to 350°.

 - 5. Arrange hazelnuts in a single layer on a baking sheet.
 Bake at 350° for 8 minutes or until toasted.
 Turn nuts out onto a towel.
 Roll up towel; rub off skins.
 Place hazelnuts in a food processor.
 Add almonds, garlic, and bread to food processor; process 1 minute or until finely ground.
 Add chile mixture, vinegar, tomato paste, paprika, and ground red pepper; process 1 minute or until combined.
 With processor on, slowly pour oil through food chute; process until well blended.
 Add 1/4 cup hot water and salt; process 10 seconds or until combined.

 - Note: Store in an airtight container in the refrigerator for up to two weeks.

 Only you will be able to view, print, and edit this note.Add Note

 Catalonian Pepper and Nut Sauce (Salsa Romesco) Recipe at a Glance